Qi-Zhan/tipy/README.md

 make test
 ```

 For coverage report, run `make coverage`.
-It is recommended to
+It is recommended to use `Coverage Gutters` in VSCode to visualize coverage report.

 ```bash
 pip install coverage # install coverage